denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: B**
 **Correct Answer: E**

+**Starting with Java 16, inner classes can contain static variables, so the code compiles.
+Remember that ==private constructors can be used by any methods within the outer class==.
+The butter reference on line 8 refers to the inner class variable defined on line 6, with the output being 10 at runtime, and making option B correct**

 ---

 12. Which of the following are true about encapsulation?
 (Choose all that apply.)